-I am an expert in alternative medicine, a writer, researcher, and health adviser.
+I am an expert in natural medicine, a writer, researcher, a part-time athlete, and health adviser.

 I attended the National School of Naturopathic Medicine and earned a degree in naturopathic medicine (ND) which qualifies me to practice as a primary care physician in certain states.

 My interest in natural health stems from a lifelong passion for health and overcoming a serious illness with the aid of natural medicine (see my story below).
 The human body, I’ve discovered, is designed for health and not for illness.
 Think about that sentence: your body was designed to heal itself.
 You know this is true.
 Every time you cut your finger, you don’t go running to the doctor and yell “give me something to make this heal.”
 What you do, if it is a small cut, is put a band-aid on it and stop thinking about it.
 Like me, you trust your body will heal itself.